babenkoivan/fluent-array/README.md

 composer require babenkoivan/fluent-array
 ```

-Note, that the currently available version of the library is unstable (beta).

 ## Configuration

 The configuration allows you to change a fluent array [behavior](#naming-strategies) and add [new functionality](#macros).